$C^*$-extreme points of positive operator valued measures and unital completely positive maps

+Our next main result is a version of Krein-Milman theorem for the $\cst$-convexity of POVMs on topological spaces.
+We define an appropriate topology on the $\cst$-convex space $\px$ of normalized POVMs, and prove in Theorem \ref{Krein-Milman type theorem for POVM} that \begin{itemize} \item $\px$ is closure of $\cst$-convex hull of the set of its $\cst$-extreme points. \end{itemize} Finally, we apply our observations about POVMs on compact Hausdorff spaces $X$ to the study of $\cst$-convexity of the space $UCP_\h(C(X))$ of unital completely positive maps on the commutative $\cst$-algebra $C(X)$.
+In particular, we have the following: \begin{itemize} \item If $X$ is countable (in particular, when $C(X)=\C^n$), then every $\cst$-extreme points of $UCP_\h(C(X))$ is a $*$-homomorphism (Theorem \ref{$C^*$-extreme UCP maps are homomorphisms}). \item If $X$ is uncountable, then $UCP_\h(C(X))$ contains a $\cst$-extreme point which is not a $*$-homomorphism (Theorem \ref{a non homomorphic C*-extreme point for separable C*-algebra}). \item All $\cst$-extreme points in $UCP_\h(C(X))$ with commutative ranges are $*$-homomorphisms (Theorem \ref{C-extreme UCP maps with commutative ranges are homomorphism}). \item (A Krein-Milman type theorem) The space $UCP_\h(C(X))$ is closure in bounded-weak topology of $\cst $-convex hull of its $\cst$-extreme points (Theorem \ref{Krein-Milman theorem for UCP maps}). \end{itemize}

-In the last section we considered regular POVMs on compact Hausdorff spaces.
-We mention in the passing that the study extends easily to POVMs on locally compact Hausdorff spaces.
-Indeed if $X$ is a locally compact non-compact Hausdorff space, the set of contractive POVMs:
+We mention here in the passing that the study of POVMs on compact Hausdorff spaces as done in Section \ref{application to completely positive maps} extends easily to POVMs on locally compact Hausdorff spaces.
+Indeed if $X$ is a locally compact non-compact Hausdorff space, then the set of contractive POVMs: